pdinklag/random-permutation/README.md

 # Generating Random Permutations in C++

-This small C++20 library provides a pseudo-random permutation generator.
+This small header-only C++20 library provides a pseudo-random permutation generator.

 The key property of a permutation is that every number in it occurs exactly once, i.e., this can be used to generate a sequence of random numbers without repetitions.
 It can be seeded to reproduce the same permutation multiple times at will.